Improve the online ordering experience.

 Based on these insights, we combined the best features from all these concepts into a single wireframe design.
 Since each of our initial concepts addressed a different set of accessibility requirements, we found that combining these features would lead to a more holistic website design for Schlotzsky’s.

-We invited three ordinary users to conduct the cognitive walkthrough.
-They were required to add the BBQ Chicken Sandwich to cart and try the pre-quiz.
+We invited three ordinary users to conduct a cognitive walkthrough.
+They were required to add the BBQ Chicken Sandwich to the cart and try the pre-quiz.
 Next, the three users self-reported their feedback on the System Usability Scale (SUS) test.
 The following are the summary of findings:

 From the SUS post-session evaluation, our wireframe received the scores of 75, 85, and 87.5 respectively, from User 1, User 2, and User 3.
 The average SUS score from the tests is 82.5, which would be an ‘A’.
 Overall, the wireframe was very well received.
 Most of the feedback for changes revolved around specific details of the UI, but not the solution concept.

 A more flexible architecture

 Since the Schlotzsky’s provides different menus and prices in different locations, we wanted to make sure that users are presented with menu items and prices available in that area.
 Therefore, in the low-fidelity prototypes, users are required to select the pickup restaurants before implementing other steps.
 However, this design also has some obvious disadvantages.